pleiada/pleiada/README.md

 - 👋 Hi, I’m @pleiada
 - 👀 I’m interested in ...
 DESIGN
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... www.naata3d.com

 <!---
 pleiada/pleiada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.